ttracx/Knight-dev/README.md

     ```bash
     code knight-dev
     ```
-3. Install the necessary dependencies for the extension and webview-gui:
+3. Install the necessary dependencies:
     ```bash
     npm run install:all
     ```
-4. Launch by pressing `F5` (or `Run`->`Start Debugging`) to open a new VSCode window with the extension loaded.
-(You may need to install the [esbuild problem matchers extension](https://marketplace.visualstudio.com/items?itemName=connor4312.esbuild-problem-matchers) if you run into issues building the project.)
+4. Launch Knight Dev by pressing `F5` or navigating to **Run -> Start Debugging** to open a new VSCode window with the extension loaded.

+By following this process, Knight Dev will be ready to assist you in real-time, seamlessly integrating into your workflow at International Paper.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
+This project is licensed under the **MIT License**.
+For full details, see the LICENSE file in the repository.